mahdi-shojaee/amdextract/README.md

 Removes unused dependencies from `content` and returns optimized content as `optimizedContent` property of result.

-#### seperator
+#### separator
 Type: String
 Default value: `' '`

-Seperator to use when creating arrays of paths and modules in `define` statements in `optimizedContent` property of result.
+separator to use when creating arrays of paths and modules in `define` statements in `optimizedContent` property of result.
 Example:

 Default (`' '`)
 ```js